This deck is confidential. Enter the access code to continue.

 Founder & General Partner

 Selected and supported 45+ MIT and Harvard startups across 3 cohorts, building relationships with founders months before they raise.
-Portfolio companies have collectively raised $25M+.
+Portfolio companies have collectively raised $35M+.
 Built the sourcing infrastructure from inside both campuses with direct relationships across CSAIL, the Trust Center, i-Lab, and key student organizations.
 Previously helped B2B tech companies with AI, product, and GTM strategy at Thinktiv.
 Started in consulting at Deloitte.

-Promoted from our current TNT Fellows.
+Will be promoted from our current TNT Fellows.
 Leads day-to-day cohort operations, on-campus sourcing, and founder support.
 Embedded on campus with deep MIT/Harvard ties.

 Current MIT and Harvard students who run events, manage community, and surface founders from every lab, club, and classroom.
 The pipeline renews every year.